Post-Doctoral Researcher (alumni)

-Christian Frisson was a postdoctoral researcher at the IDMIL (2019-2020), previously at the University of Calgary with the Interactions Lab and at Inria in France with the Mjolnir team.
+Christian Frisson is an associate researcher at the IDMIL (2021), previously postdoctoral researcher at McGill University with the IDMIL (2019-2020), at the University of Calgary with the Interactions Lab and at Inria in France with the Mjolnir team.
 He obtained his PhD at the University of Mons, numediart Institute, in Belgium; and his MSc in “Art, Science, Technology” from Institut National Polytechnique de Grenoble with the Association for the Creation and Research on Expression Tools (ACROE), in France.

-His current postdoctoral research is co-funded by Mitacs and Haply Robotics Inc. through Elevate grant IT12555 and IT12556: Designing Soft+Stiff Haptic Interactions with Opensource Authoring Toolkits.
+His latest postdoctoral research was co-funded by Mitacs and Haply Robotics Inc. through Elevate grants IT12555 and IT12556: Designing Soft+Stiff Haptic Interactions with Opensource Authoring Toolkits.

 - Embedded Systems